BenjaminVerney/gestal-cloud-docs/docs/api/installations.md

 ## Retrieve current installation

-Retrieves details of the integration installation you're authenticated with.
+Retrieves details of the integration installation you're currently authenticated with.

 ### Endpoint